 As members of Christ’s body, we have fellowship with God and with one another.
 But this fellowship is not just inward; it must also be outward.
 Koinonia means “sharing your faith” (Philem.
 1:6); koinonia is “partnership in the Gospel” (Phil.
 1:5).
 Koinonia is reaching out to draw others into fellowship in God’s family.

-WHAT THE BIBLE SAYS ABOUT HOW GOD WANTS US TO DO EVANGELISM
+WHAT DOES THE BIBLE SAYS ABOUT EVANGELISM – The How

 Apologia (ah pol oh GEE ah): “Defense”

 In ancient culture, the word apologia reflected a noble status.
 It was a “formal defense” spoken in court or a “strong written statement” that proved a person was in the right.
 The “Apology” of Justin Martyr, for example, was a dynamic defense of the Christian faith.

 But the word has fallen on hard times.
 Today an apology is “an expression of regret for causing offense.”
 The most common apology is the abject admission, “I’m sorry.”